 In 1994, an RI was performed.
 The main objective of the RI was to investigate the nature and extent of environmental contamination from historical releases at the AOC in order to determine whether any remedial action was necessary to prevent potential threats to human health and the environment.
-The RI included a geophysical survey consisting of a magnetometry survey and ground-penetrating radar (GPR) survey; a passive soil gas survey; the installation and sampling of six groundwater monitoring wells; and sampling and analysis of surface water, sediment, and surface soil.
+The RI included a geophysical survey consisting of a magnetometry survey and ground-penetrating radar (GPR) survey; a passive soil gas survey; the installation of three groundwater monitoring wells; the collection and analysis of groundwater samples from four wells; and the sampling and analysis of sediment and surface soil samples.
+Surface water could not be sampled because none was present at this AOC.